Analysts Offer Insights on Consumer Goods Companies: Nestlé SA (OtherNSRGF) and Daimler (OtherDDAIF)

 Daimler (DDAIF)

-In a report released today, Arndt Ellinghorst from Bernstein maintained a Buy rating on Daimler, with a price target of EUR90.00.
-The company’s shares closed last Wednesday at $79.05, close to its 52-week high of $80.63.
+Deutsche Bank analyst Tim Rokossa maintained a Buy rating on Daimler today and set a price target of EUR80.00.
+The company’s shares closed last Thursday at $81.15, close to its 52-week high of $81.59.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.